 What type of cheeses should I put on my cheese boards?

 “The biggest thing to remember is variety.
 That’s the best part of cheese.
-There are so many different styles and textures and flavours and aromas,” says Afrim Pristine, Maitre Fromager, or cheese master at Toronto’s famous Cheese Boutique — he also just released the cheese-themed cookbook For the Love of Cheese.
+There are so many different styles and textures and flavours and aromas,” says Afrim Pristine, Maitre Fromager, or cheese master at Toronto’s famous Cheese Boutique and author of the cheese-themed cookbook For the Love of Cheese.
 He recommends serving five to six cheeses at a time.

 How much cheese should I buy?